 Everyone at the UCC wants you to have all the tools and support you need to be successful.
-Of course, if you have any concerns or needs regarding administrative support, please feel free to consult with the Training Director, Angela Enno.
-In addition, Claudia Navarro is the Clinical Director and Roberto Martinez is the Associate Clinical Director; they are available especially for questions or support regarding clinically-related questions.
+Of course, if you have any concerns or needs regarding administrative support, please feel free to consult with the Training Director, Angela Enno, who will be your administrative (not clinical) supervisor.
+Josh Newbury, LCSW, is the center's Associate Director of Training and can assist with any of these concerns when the training director is not available.
+In addition, Claudia Navarro is the Clinical Director and Roberto Martinez and Erin Norris are the Associate Clinical Directors; they are available especially for questions or support regarding clinically-related questions.
 Scott McAward, as Executive Director, is another good resource for administrative support and assistance.
 Your primary clinical supervisor is a resource for general consultation.
 Your clinical team leader should be consulted regarding team matters, initial consultations, crisis situations, and client disposition.